nams1570/5GRAG/README.md

 Make sure you have a `settings.yml` file in the same directory as `settings.py`.
 It should have these vars:
 1. `API_KEY` (str): Your openai api key.
-2. `DOC_DIR` (str): The name of the directory where the files fetched by the AutoFetcher will be deposited.
+2. `DOC_DIR` (str): The default directory that any DBClient instance is going to try to read from when adding files to a collection.
 3. `MODEL_NAME` (str).
 The openai model that will be used as the core of the retrieval chain.
 By default, try "gpt-5-mini"
 4. `NUM_EXTRA_DOCS` -> the number of additional docs to retrieve per run.
-NOT depth, closer to top k
+NOT depth, closer to top k.
+This is the total number of additional docs to retrieve from specDB summed across all depth levels.
 5. `CHROMA_DIR` -> The directory the chromadb sqlite db will be stored
-6. `SPEC_COLL_NAME`: "context"
-7. `TDOC_COLL_NAME`: "reason"
-8. `DIFF_COLL_NAME`: "diff"
-9. `IS_SMART_RETRIEVAL`: (boolean) indicates whether or not smart retrieval/ deep context is turned on.
+6. `IS_SMART_RETRIEVAL`: (boolean) indicates whether or not smart retrieval/ deep context is turned on.
 By default, this should be "true"
-10. `ARE_ENDPOINTS_GETTABLE`: (boolean) indicates whether the endpoints you provide to the autofetcher can be immediately queried with a get request to download a file or not.
-11. `NUM_DOCS_INITIAL_RETRIEVAL`: (int) the number of documents retrieved by the first round (non deep context) of retrieval from the specDB
+7. `NUM_DOCS_INITIAL_RETRIEVAL`: (int) the number of documents retrieved by the first round (non deep context) of retrieval from the specDB
-12. `NUM_REASONING_DOCS_TO_RETRIEVE`: (int) max number of documents retrieved from TdocDB
+8. `NUM_REASONING_DOCS_TO_RETRIEVE`: (int) max number of documents retrieved from TdocDB
-13. `DEPTH`: (int) How many iterations of the secondary context retrieval you want to go to.
+9. `DEPTH`: (int) How many iterations of the secondary context retrieval you want to go to.
 By default, this should be 1.

 # Databases and some elaboration
 The context is stored in 3 chromadb collections: `specDB` -which holds the technical spec chunks, `changeDB` - which holds the diffs between adjacent versions of the same spec, and `TdocDB` - which holds context from change requests.
 These three collections must be stored in the same chromadb sqlite database.
-The `x_COLL_NAME` fields in the settings.yml file represent the names of the aforementioned collections.
+The `x_COLL_NAME` fields mentioned in other files represent the names of the aforementioned collections.
 Note that if you want to reuse the same collections and have them findable by the system, **you must keep the collection names consistent between runs**.

 # How to set up the dbs/ collections
 There are three scripts that should be run to initialize your databases/collections: